 - Please measure all ingredients in grams (use my written measurements) on a kitchen scale for exact results.
 Also, watch the VIDEO for visual instructions.Mix the warm milk (about 40 C / 104 F) with the yeast and 2 teaspoons of sugar in a small bowl and let it sit for a few minutes.

 - Add the flour to a medium bowl, along with the rest of the sugar and the salt.
 Pour in the yeast mixture and the oil.
 Mix well with a wooden spoon and then knead with your hands for a few minutes until a smooth dough is formed.
+If using dry yeast, you will need to add a little more milk.

 - Form the dough into a ball, return it to the bowl, cover with cling film and leave to rise in a warm place for 1 hour.